 A transparent and controlled policy

-Although neither the Company nor its subsidiaries have any current intention of making political donations to political parties in the EU or incurring EU political expenditure, it remains possible that circumstances may arise in which it would be in the interests of the Company or its subsidiaries to do so, or where expenditure may be categorised as such.
+Donations to political organisations and political expenditure, as such terms are defined in the Companies Act 2006 (2006 Act) sections 366 and 367, of more than £5,000 in total in any period of twelve months may only be made out of funds previously authorised by shareholders at a General Meeting.
+Although neither the Company nor its subsidiaries have any current intention of making political donations to any political party, or independent electoral candidate as such terms are defined in the 2006 Act, it remains possible that circumstances may arise in which it would be in the interests of the Company or its subsidiaries to do so, or where expenditure may be categorised as such.
 We therefore seek an annual authority to make such donations (up to £100,000 in aggregate) at our Annual General Meeting.

 Political contributions by Group companies in 2021

 The Group does not make contributions to UK or EU political organisations or incur UK or EU political expenditure.
 The total amount of political contributions made to non-UK and non-EU political parties in 2021 was £4,339,371 (2020: £4,851,616) as follows:

 Reynolds American Companies reported political contributions totalling £4,339,371 (US$5,970,975) for the full year 2021 to US political organisations and to non-federal-level political party and candidate committees, in accordance with their contributions programme.
 No corporate contributions were made to federal candidates or party committees, and all contributions were made in accordance with applicable laws.